 Promisewhich is resolved once the text is fully copied into the clipboard.

 The asynchronous clipboard API is a relatively recent addition, and the process of implementing it in browsers is not yet complete.
 Due to both potential security concerns and technical complexities, the process of integrating this API is happening gradually in most browsers.
+See the browser compatibility section below for more information.

 |Clipboard API and events |